If you are someone who owns or uses a gas lawn mower, you may be concerned about the impact that your gas lawn mower has on the environment.

 Any time that you mow your lawn, you will generate grass clippings.
 Beyond just being a challenge to clean up, grass clippings can have adverse environmental impacts that add to the pollution created by your lawn mower.

 When grass clippings are sent to a landfill, they can potentially create methane during decomposition, which is a harmful greenhouse gas.
-They can also be blown in the wind or carried away by rain and collect in natural bodies of water.
+They can also be blown in the wind or carried away by rain and collected in natural bodies of water.
 This can harm existent life and ecosystems living in this water.

 If you treat your lawn with pesticides or other chemicals, grass clippings will contain residue from these treatments as well and potentially contaminate composting sites or affected bodies of water.